ksator/junos-automation-with-AWX/README.md

 ```

-Alternatively, you can run this command on the server that hosts the AWX containers to install jsnapy jxmlease junos-eznc in ```awx_task```:
+Alternatively, you can run this command on the server that hosts the AWX containers to install jsnapy jxmlease junos-eznc in awx_task container:
 ```
 docker exec -it awx_task pip install jsnapy jxmlease junos-eznc
 ```